Riyatomar14/coding-in-advance-c/README.md

 ## destructors ()

-like constructors destructors are also membder function whose name is similar to the class name having(~) titled sign ust before it's name. a destructor is used to destroy object once the object goes out of scope.a destructor has no return gtype as well as it does not take any arguments.
+like constructors destructors are also membder function whose name is similar to the class name having(~) titled sign ust before it's name. a destructor is used to destroy object once the object goes out of scope.a destructor has no return type as well as it does not take any arguments.

 #include <iostream>
 using namespace std;